nclr/health-check-slack/README.md

 -----------

 You're good to go!
-Just run `node index.js -r dotenv/config` and enjoy (you should probably deploy this to a server =p)
+Just run `npm run start` and enjoy (you should probably deploy this to a server =p)

 # Error Handling
 When a 404 status code incurs it sends "LinkName is not reachable!" and when the error with the specified link is resolved (and a 200 status code is returned) it automatically responds with "LinkName is reachable again!".
 Every "fail" notification requires at least two failed attempts in a row to reach the desired URL.
 This minimizes the possibility of some temporary connection problem on the health-check server masqueraded as a URL problem.